 Cornwall's world famous theatre under the stars.

-An independent museum located on Discovery Quay in Falmouth, the National Maritime Museum Cornwall celebrates the incredible maritime history of Falmouth, Cornwall and how the sea influences global culture.
+An independent museum located on Discovery Quay in Falmouth, National Maritime Museum Cornwall celebrates the incredible maritime history of Falmouth, Cornwall and how the sea influences global culture.
 The museum houses 15 galleries, over five floors of interactive exhibits.

 Get closer to over 130 species at award winning Newquay Zoo!
 See the penguins relaxing in their pool, take a stroll through Gems of the Jungle, visit creepy crawlies in the tropical house, watch the big cats get their lunch

 Your family will love a day in Paradise...
 This Award-winning wildlife sanctuary with JungleBarn indoor play centre offers so much for all the family, from amazing summer free flying bird shows to Penguin photocalls and feeding little parrots.

 Visit Pencarrow House & Gardens, the much loved home of the Molesworth St Aubyn family who still live here and can trace their family back to the time of Queen Elizabeth 1.
 Have a leisurely walk around the 50 acres

 Discover over 450 years of history at this impressive fortress built by Henry VIII.

 Pinetum Gardens are "30 Acres of family friendly awesome!", a place for every generation to explore the great outdoors.
 Being Cornwall?s largest ?new? garden, it has many seasonal garden rooms to experience, providing areas of intimate tranquility contrasted against...